Samsung/tizen-docs/docs/open-source-tizen/release-notes/tizen-3-0-m2.md

     - Backend interface has been changed.
   - Tizen EGL porting layer
     - TPL-EGL 1.0 support has been added.
-    - TPL (Tizen Porting Layer) is an abstraction layer for surface and buffer management on the Tizen platform, aimed to implement the EGL porting layer of the OpenGL&reg; ES driver over various display protocols.
+    - TPL (Tizen Porting Layer) is an abstraction layer for surface and buffer management on the Tizen platform, aimed to implement the EGL&trade; porting layer of the OpenGL&reg; ES driver over various display protocols.
     - Supported EGL&trade; backends:
         - Wayland, gbm, tbm
     - Buffer management and Wayland protocol of Vulkan WSI Tizen are supported.
     - Emulator GL Driver (emulator-yagl) supports the libtpl-egl backend.
 - Vulkan WSI Tizen
-  - The Vulkan WSI (Window System Integration) Layer for Tizen wraps vendor Vulkan ICDs and provides the WSI (Window-System Interface) for Tizen.
+  - The Vulkan WSI (Window System Integration) Layer for Tizen wraps vendor Vulkan&reg; ICDs and provides the WSI (Window-System Interface) for Tizen.
   - The VK_KHR_wayland_surface is supported.
 - CoreGL
   - CoreGL is an OpenGL&reg; ES injection layer.